InformaticsMatters/squonk2-python-cl-tools/README.md

 >   Most tools need to be executed by a user with admin privileges.

 ## Usage
-You need to create a number of environment variables that control authentication and destination hosts.
-The template shell-script `setenv-template.sh` is a guide to what you need.
-Copy this to `setenv.sh`, edit it, and use that to conveniently set many of the variables for the tools: -
+The tools utilise the Pyhon client's `Environment` module, which expects you to create an `Envrionments` file - a YAML file that defines the variables used to connect to the corresponding installation.
+The environments file (typically `~/.squonk2/environmemnts`) allows you to creat variables for multiple installations identified by name.

-    source setenv.sh
+See the **Environment module** section of the [Squonk2 Python Client].

 Using a python 3 virtual environment install the project requirements and then run the appropriate tool: -